allies-computing/uk-geocoding-jquery/README.md

-# uk-geocoding-jquery
-UK geocoding with jQuery
+# UK geocoding with jQuery

+Simple demo which passes postcode to the API on form submit and returns latitude and longitude.

+Full geocoding API documentation:- https://developers.alliescomputing.com/postcoder-web-api/geocoding/position